About the College of Education

 Meet the Deans

-Both Dean Joan Pedro and Interim Associate Dean Felix Simieou III share the goal of finding success initiatives that will engage students in innovative 21st century learning practice.
-Dean Pedro's involvement in the advancement of STEM programs and Interim Associate Dean Simieou III's experience in educational leadership continue to benefit students in all College of Education programs.
+Both Dean Joan Pedro and Associate Dean Terry Shepherd share the goal of finding success initiatives that will engage students in innovative 21st century learning practice.
+Dean Pedro's involvement in the advancement of STEM programs and Associate Dean Shepherd's 40 years of experience as an educator continue to benefit students in all College of Education programs.

 Through partnerships with area schools and organizations, you'll jump-start your career with field experience.
 McWhirter Professional Development Laboratory School, a joint effort with Clear Creek Independent School District founded in 2001, is one of our largest partnerships.
 At McWhirter, you can work alongside faculty and classroom teachers to support research, instruction and high academic achievement.